uninvitedCalamity/ROR2_MarianMod/README.md

 - Alternate UI colours for Colour-blindness
 - Add Specific animations for Grapple and Icebomb

+## Version 1.0.2
+- Remove / mute logs in Primary, Missile and Grapple Switch

 ## Version 1.0.1
 - Fixed issue with Icebombs not spawning from client players
 - Check for Null Target in marian_grapple_simple